adamniedzielski/adamniedzielski.github.io/source/_posts/2015-12-11-read-before-you-commit.markdown

 3. **Is it related to the feature?**

-    You may have decided that it's generally a good idea to change log level in "development" environment to "debug".
-However, it shouldn't be included with other changes related to current feature / bug fix.
+    You may have decided that it's generally a good idea to change the log level in "development" environment to "debug".
+However, it shouldn't be included with the other changes related to the current feature / bug fix.
 Why?
 Because the person reading your code may assume that it's somehow related and necessary for other changes to work.
 What's more, the changes are now tied in the single commit, so you cannot decide to merge one and leave the other.
 Just **make a separate commit for every unrelated change**.

 4. **Is it inline with the best practices?**